guizaodev/arca-starwars/README.md

 expo start
 ```

-After that, a page will open in your navigator (probally localhost:3000) showing few project infos.
+After that, a page will open in your navigator (probably localhost:3000) showing few project infos.

-Now, all you need is scam the QR Code with your Expo GO app with your phone, or click in **start in an emulator**. :)
+Now, all you need is scan the QR Code with your Expo GO app with your phone, or click in **start in an emulator**. :)